csshen/travelog/_posts/2018-09-06-switzerland.md

 {% include geotag.html place="Lauterbrunnen, Switzerland" %}

-A short train ride up the valley and we were in Lauterbrunnen.
-While there, we hiked and hiked until our legs gave up.
-We were greeted by many breathtaking views and lounging cows.
+A short train ride up into the valley and we were in Lauterbrunnen.
+We spent the whole day hiking and hiking until our legs gave up on us.
+We were greeted by breathtaking views and lounging cows.

-caption="A little known fact is that Swiss milk chocolate is especially good because their cows are so happy.
-It could also be that ."
+In one direction we would see grazing cows in the greenest grass.
+In another we would see imposing snow capped peaks.
+Turning our heads once more would reveal stunning waterfalls.
+It was truly a surreal place to be in.
+I could feel all my worries disappear under the calming sounds of running water and cow bells ringing.

 {% include img1.html path="/assets/images/img-0038.jpg" %}
+{% include img2.html path1="/assets/images/img-0049.jpg" path2="/assets/images/img-0050.jpg" %}

+{% include img1.html path="/assets/images/img-0047.jpg" caption="A little known fact is that Swiss chocolate is especially good because their cows are so happy.
+Okay, the real reason is that alpine cows produce denser, richer milk, a key ingredient in Swiss (milk) chocolate." %}

 {% include img1.html path="/assets/images/img-0046.jpg" %}
+{% include img2.html path1="/assets/images/img-0051.jpg" path2="/assets/images/img-0052.jpg" %}
+{% include img2.html path1="/assets/images/img-0054.jpg" path2="/assets/images/img-0053.jpg" %}
+{% include img1.html path="/assets/images/img-0048.jpg" %}

 {% include geoloc.html geo="Lauterbrunnen, Switzerland" %}